ikmb/iptoolkit/README.md

 ### Introduction and Project Aim ###
 <p>IPTK is a Pythonic library specialized in the analysis of HLA-peptidomes identified through an Immunopeptiomics pipeline.
-The library provides a high level API for analyzing and visualizing the identified peptides, integrating transcritomics and protein structure information for a rich analysis and for comparing different experiments and different runs.</p>
+The library provides a high level API for analyzing and visualizing the identified peptides, integrating transcritomics and protein structure information for a rich analysis of the identified immunopeptidomes.
+It also provides a toolbox for integrating and comparing different experiments and/or different runs.</p>

+### Release 0.4.0 notice:
+<p> 1- Adding function to compute immunopeptiomic coverage matrix </p>
+<p> 2- Introducing MDS plots for comparsing the similiarities between runs based on immunopeptidome coverage </p>

 ### Tutorials ###
 <p>The library have three notebooks that provide a step be step guidance to use the library and to utilize its major APIs for interacting with an IPs data.